daniel-furman/daniel-furman.github.io/content/_index.md

 I’m a UC Berkeley data scientist looking to apply my mathematics background towards growing software products that democratize data-driven decision-making.

-I have experience leading initiatives to automate and optimize data mining and applied modeling pipelines in natural resource management, mathematical biology, and experimental geophysics.
-I have built projects in Python and R that have resulted in actionable business insights, academic publications, and productionized code for machine learning softwares.
+I have experience leading initiatives to automate and optimize data mining and modeling pipelines in natural resource management, mathematical biology, and experimental geophysics.
+I have built projects in Python and R that have resulted in actionable business insights, academic publications, and productionized code.
 I’m comfortable using Git for version control and have exposure to SQL and cloud data technologies.
 Additionally, as a former co-captain of the Harvard-Westlake golf team and former member of UPenn’s NCAA D1 golf team, I have a deep appreciation for high performance teams and what it takes to make them function efficiently.
 I'm also passionate about all things science, promoting environmental conservation, and telling stories with data.

 ---